The Vicar of Dibley

-The Vicar of Dibley is a British sitcom which originally ran on BBC One from 10 November 1994 to 1 January 2007.
-It is set in a fictional small Oxfordshire village called Dibley, which is assigned a female vicar following the 1993 changes in the Church of England that permitted the ordination of women.
-Dawn French plays the lead role, a vicar named Geraldine Granger.
+The Vicar of Dibley is a British sitcom.
+It consists of three series, which aired on BBC One from 10 November 1994 to 1 January 2000, and several specials, the most recent of which aired on 23 December 2020.
+It is set in the fictional Oxfordshire village of Dibley, which is assigned a female vicar following the 1993 changes in the Church of England that permitted the ordination of women.
+Dawn French plays the lead role of vicar Geraldine Granger.

-In ratings terms, it is among the most successful British programmes in the digital era, the Christmas and New Year specials entering the UK top 10 programmes of the year.
+In ratings terms, it is among the most successful British programmes in the digital era, with the Christmas and New Year specials entering the UK top 10 programmes of the year.

-The Vicar of Dibley received multiple British Comedy Awards, two International Emmys, and was a multiple British Academy Television Awards nominee.
+The Vicar of Dibley received multiple British Comedy Awards, two International Emmys and was a multiple British Academy Television Awards nominee.
 In 2004, it placed third in a BBC poll of Britain's Best Sitcoms.

-In addition to the twenty main episodes between 1994 and 2007, the series includes numerous shorter charity specials, as well as 'lockdown' episodes produced during the COVID-19 pandemic.

 Premise

 Background

 The series was created by Richard Curtis and written for actress Dawn French by Curtis and Paul Mayhew-Archer, with contributions from Kit Hesketh-Harvey.
-The main character was an invention of Richard Curtis, but he and Dawn French extensively consulted Joy Carroll, one of the first female Anglican priests, and garnered many character traits and much information.
+The main character was an invention of Richard Curtis, and he and French extensively consulted Joy Carroll, one of the first female Anglican priests, and garnered many character traits and much information.

 Openings and epilogues

 In earlier episodes, the opening credits were followed by a humorous village scene, such as a woman knitting directly from a sheep.

-After the closing credits, Geraldine usually tells Alice a joke, to which Alice either overreacts, tries to interpret literally, or understands only after Geraldine explains it.
+After the closing credits, Geraldine usually tells Alice a joke, which Alice either overreacts to, tries to interpret literally, or understands only after Geraldine explains it.
 There are a few exceptions to this in various episodes.